Cultural Heritage Landscape Strategy

 Protecting and preserving our heritage is a key priority for the Town of Oakville.
 This includes cultural landscapes and natural heritage features, as well as buildings.

-NEW!
 Draft Cultural Heritage Landscape Assessment Reports

 The Draft Cultural Heritage Landscape Assessment Reports for six high priority properties are now available:

 RayDor Estate/Glen Abbey - 1333 Dorval Drive (pdf, 20 MB)